How to get rid of flies in the house and keep them away – 6 tried and tested methods

 5. Keep your bin smelling fresh with baking soda

-A simple trick to keep the bins fresh is to sprinkle a small helping of baking soda directly onto the bottom of your bin before placing a bin bag in.
-This will help to catch any moisture should anything spill from the bin bag once it's in use while subtly scenting the bin in the meantime.
+A simple trick to keep the bins fresh is to sprinkle a small serving of baking soda directly onto the bottom of your bin before placing a bin bag in.
+Discovered when cleaning with baking soda, this will help to catch any moisture should anything spill from the bin bag once it's in use while subtly scenting the bin in the meantime.

 6. Burn citronella candles

-Citronella candles are renowned for their abilities to ward off flying pests and they are often touted as the best scented candles for the garden to keep mosquitoes away.
+Citronella-scented products are renowned for their ability to ward off flying pests, so much so that citronella candles are often touted as the best-scented candles for the garden to keep mosquitoes away – the perfect accessory when hosting a BBQ.
 But they are a good natural way to deter flies also.

 "Another way to prevent flies from entering your home is using citronella candles or scents.
 They do work, but only in a limited space, so you need to have a citronella candle for every window and door you are going to open," says Kameliya.